paalss/ranking-app/www/app/README.md

 ### 1. Install XAMPP
 Get the XAMPP installer from https://www.apachefriends.org/.

-During the installation you can select which compoents to download.
+During the installation you can select which components to download.
 Ensure you install MySQL.
 PhpMyAdmin might also come in handy, but is not necessary (See image).

 ![Xampp_components](/images/xampp/select-components.png)